-1 This achievement standard is derived from The New Zealand Curriculum, Learning Media, Ministry of Education, 2007; Level 6 strand, Developing Ideas in Music - Sound Arts, and is related to the material in the Teaching and Learning Guide for Music - Sound Arts, Ministry of Education, 2010 at http://seniorsecondary.tki.org.nz.
+This achievement standard is derived from The New Zealand Curriculum, Learning Media, Ministry of Education, 2007, Level 7 achievement objective Developing Ideas in the Music - Sound Arts strand; and is related to the material in the Teaching and Learning Guide for Music, Ministry of Education, 2011 at http://seniorsecondary.tki.org.nz.

 This standard is also derived from Te Marautanga o Aotearoa.
-For details of Te Marautanga o Aotearoa achievement objectives to which this standard relates, see the Papa Whakaako.
+For details of Te Marautanga o Aotearoa achievement objectives to which this standard relates, see the Papa Whakaako for the relevant learning area.